Railway town: Luxembourg

 With its marshalling yard and other railway facilities on the international Brussels/Amsterdam-Luxembourg-Metz line, Bettemburg has gained great importance in transit traffic through Luxembourg.

 Poland

 After World War I, the city of Bentschen (today Zbąszyń) was ceded by Weimar Germany to Poland.
 Subsequently, the German Reichsbahn established the station Neu Bentschen, which functions as a border station and as a junction for three lines leading to the west.
 Since there was no larger town near the new station, the Deutsche Reichsbahn had a railway settlement built, which subsequently grew into a town.
 It was given the name Neu Bentschen (today Zbąszynek).

 Portugal

 An example of a railway town in Portugal is Entroncamento.

 Romania

 Simeria in Romania grew into a city through new railway facilities.

-Czech Republic

-After the First World War, the Austro-Hungarian Monarchy disintegrated and the state of Czechoslovakia was created.
-In 1920, Czechoslovakia was granted some areas of Austria close to the border, including the railway station of the Lower Austrian town of Gmünd with the surrounding district.
-From this the new town České Velenice developed.
-The reason for drawing the border was the meeting of the railway lines to Ceské Budejovice and Prague in České Velenice.

 Asia

 China

 Zhuzhou used to be a small town that sits next to the Xiang River in Hunan.
 The mining of Anyuan Coal Mines in Pingxiang, Jiangxi requires a rail line to transport the coals out of the coalfields and Zhuzhou became the destination.
 The railway transformed Zhuzhou into a prosperous industrial city in Hunan Province and one of the most important rail hubs in China.

 Changchun in China was built by the Japanese, then occupying Manchuria, as a 'model town' as part of Japan's imperialist modernisation.
 The first railway town at Changchun was begun by the Russians in 1898, but it excluded Chinese residents.
 A second major railway town was designed and built from 1905 by the South Manchuria Railway, inspired by Russian railway towns such as Dalian.
 It was based on a rectangular system that contrasted with the circular walled town of old Changchun, and grid patterns became the standard for Chinese railway towns.
 The SMR developed dozens of railway towns in north-east China from 1906 to 1936, such as at Harbin and Mukden.